India train crash that killed at least 288 people ‘likely caused by signal error’

 A signal error is thought to be the cause of a train crash that has killed at least 288 people in India, it has been reported.

 The passenger Coromandel Express rammed into a goods train in Balasore city in Odisha state on Friday causing between 10 and 12 carriages to derail.
-A third train was also involved in the aftermath.
+A third train, the Bangalore -Superfast Express, was also involved in the aftermath and two of its carriages derailed.

 An early investigation by senior railway officials has said a mistaken signal was the likely cause, local media reports said on Saturday.